OctopusDeploy/docs/docs/administration/data/octopus-database/index.md

 You are responsible for taking database backups and testing your disaster recovery plans.
 Refer to [Backup and restore](/docs/administration/data/backup-and-restore.md) for more information about backing up Octopus Deploy and recovering from failure.

+### High Availabilty Databases {#highavailability}

+Octopus Server does not support running against a Sql database with Database Mirroring or Sql Replication enabled.
+If you require a highly-available database solution, [Always On Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server?view=sql-server-2017) are recommended.

 ## Schema {#schema}

 Octopus should be given its own database - the database should not be shared with any other applications.
 Octopus Server maintains its own schema - it will create the initial database schema upon installation, and it will update the schema when you upgrade Octopus Server.